 Wound care is a critical part of healthcare, especially for those dealing with chronic or complex wounds.
-In Ontario, innovative programs are making strides in improving outcomes for these patients.
+As of 2024-2025, chronic wounds represent a significant and growing burden in Canada, particularly within home and community care settings in Ontario.
 Among them, the Waterloo Wellington Integrated Wound Care Collaborative (WWIWCC) stands out as a leader, setting new standards with advanced tools and methods.

 But wound care doesn’t just involve physical healing.
 Addressing mental and emotional factors is also crucial for recovery.
 Stress, in particular, can significantly impact wound healing outcomes, making it an important area of focus.